Advanced Independent Research Application Form

 NRSC 4999 provides students an opportunity to engage in continued independent research.
 Many students spend both semesters during the senior year engaged in research.
 It is therefore suggested that potential honors thesis candidates try to arrange for research sponsorship no later than the end of their junior year.
 Only Juniors and Seniors can receive honors research credit.
 No student shall be allowed to register for more than 2 NRSC research credits (NRSC 3999 and NRSC 4999).

 Neuroscience majors wishing to graduate with honors must fulfill the following requirements: 1) Students must be Neuroscience Majors.
 2) Students must have taken at least one semester of NRSC 3999 in their thesis laboratory.
 3) Students are expected to have a cumulative grade point average of 3.5 or above.
 4) Students must complete the requirements for Advanced Independent Research (NRSC 4999).
-5) Students must submit an application for admission into the Neuroscience Honors Program form signed by their faculty sponsor or have sponsor email Dr. McLean indicating willingness to sponsor your honors project 6) Students must attend the Honors Seminars offered each Spring semester on Mondays 1:45-3:15.
-7) Students must present their work at the Neuroscience Student Research Symposium in March) Students must complete a second NRSC 4000-level seminar course.
+5) Students must submit an application for admission into the Neuroscience Honors Program form along with a nomination letter from their faculty sponsor 6) Students must attend the Honors Seminars offered each Spring semester on Mondays 1:45-3:15.
+7) Students must submit a 10 minute video presentation of their thesis work on the canvas website by April 5th.
+The top 8 presentations will be required to present their work at the Neuroscience Student Research Symposium April 19th.
+8) Students must complete a second NRSC 4000-level seminar course.
 9) Students should attend one additional neuroscience lecture on campus and upload a brief summary on canvas.

 Students should devote approximately 10-12 hours per week to the research which should include a weekly meeting of at least 1 hour with a preceptor or mentor in the lab or research group to discuss the background and organization of the work, and the interpretation of results.

 Students in NRSC 4999 are required to participate in the weekly honors seminar program**, moderate one lecture, and attend one additional neuroscience lecture on campus.
-Each student will be expected to present a talk describing their research at least once during the semester.
 Selected faculty will also present research talks as part of the honors seminar program.

 Students should plan the research paper, and work on it throughout the term.
 At the end of the semester, the student will produce an honor's thesis.
 This thesis incorporates the first semester's paper with an additional 10-15 pages (written in 11 point Arial type) which describe the evolution of the project and the conclusions reached to make one cohesive document.